Finding better ways to provide the materials the world needs

 Freedom from slavery is a human right and we incorporate our work on preventing and addressing any involvement in modern slavery into our broader human rights program.

-Preventing and addressing our own involvement in modern slavery is central to our sustainability approach, including our commitment to running a safe, responsible and profitable business.
+Addressing modern slavery is central to our sustainability efforts and commitment to a safe, responsible and profitable business.

-We set clear expectations that our employees and suppliers (including contractors and agents) should be alert to possible involvement in modern slavery and should work to prevent and address it.
+We expect our employees and suppliers (including contractors and agents) to stay alert to the risks of modern slavery and work to prevent it.

-We strongly support the UK, Australian and Canadian Modern Slavery Acts and we proudly advocated for the Australian Modern Slavery Act’s establishment.
-In 2018, we publicly endorsed the introduction of the draft legislation and its final passage by the Australian Parliament, including by signing a multi-stakeholder letter to the Prime Minister.
-In 2023, as part of the 3-year review of the Modern Slavery Act, we co-authored a submission to the Australian Government led-review with the Human Rights Resources and Energy Collaborative.
+We support the UK, Australian and Canadian Modern Slavery Acts and proudly advocated for the establishment of the Australian Modern Slavery Act.
+In 2018, we endorsed the draft legislation and its final passage by the Australian Parliament, including by signing a multi-stakeholder letter to the Prime Minister.
+We remain committed to continuously improving our implementation of modern slavery laws around the world.

 How we process personal data provided or obtained through this website.